What is GoGuardian Admin Gateway Deployment?

 If StartTLS is enabled for the target LDAP server, uncheck the SSL box.

 NOTE: GoGuardian requires using either StartTLS or SSL for LDAP server connections.

 - User Filter Expression - Enter a filter expression here to specify which field accessible via LDAP should be used as username when filtered/monitored end users are prompted to authenticate prior to browsing the internet.
+Leave the default User Filter Expression for Google LDAP.
 Some common fields are samaccountname and userprincipalname which would translate to (SamAccountName=%s) and (UserPrincipalName=%s), respectively.